Get involved

 Stop Ebola Escape Room – An immersive awareness-raising tool

 The ‘Stop Ebola’ escape room developed by MSF is an immersive awareness-raising tool, designed like a changing room, which allows participants to experience the daily life of a medical team working in the context of an Ebola crisis, a highly infectious and very dangerous disease.
-In teams of up to six people, you work for MSF and are on a mission during an Ebola epidemic.
+In teams of up to six people, you will be working for MSF and will be entering an Ebola treatment centre.
 Will you manage to open all the lockers in time and put on your personal protective equipment before intervening?

 Missing Maps board game

-MSF Luxembourg is currently developing an educational workshop in the form of a collaborative board game, the aim of which is to demonstrate the importance of coordination between different departments (headquarters, logistics, mission coordinator) for the success of an emergency response.
-Students are divided into teams and must organise the supply of the equipment needed to deploy an operation.
+MSF Luxembourg has developed Time Rush!, an educational workshop in the form of a collaborative board game whose aim is to demonstrate the importance of coordination between different departments (headquarters, operations) for the success of a humanitarian project.
+Students are divided into teams and must organise the supply of equipment needed to deploy an operation and carry out various related activities.

 Using the game in schools or extracurricular settings allows students to tackle serious topics in a fun and stimulating way and to learn about how humanitarian operations are carried out.
 It also develops the solidarity and spirit of cooperation necessary for the smooth running of projects with a societal impact.